Model-independent late-universe measurements of $H_0$ and $\Omega_K$ with the parametrization based on cosmic age-improved inverse distance ladder: Introduction

-In this work, we construct the IDL using the latest BAO data from DESI DR2, the SN data from DESY5, the SGL samples from TDCOSMO, the CC measurements, as well as a calibrated long-GRB sample, and employ the PAge and MAPAge models to obtain model-independent measurements of $H_0$ and $\Omega_\mathrm{K}$.
-Additionally, we perform Bayesian model comparison to evaluate the statistical preference for each model given the observational data.
+In this letter, we construct the IDL using DESI DR2 BAO, DESY5 and DES-Dovekie SN, TDCOSMO SGL, CC measurements, and a calibrated long-GRB sample.
+Employing the PAge and MAPAge models, we obtain model-independent measurements of $H_0$ and $\Omega_\mathrm{K}$, and perform Bayesian model comparisons.

-This work is organized as follows.
-In Sec.~\ref{sec2}, we briefly introduce the models considered in this work, along with the cosmological data utilized in the analysis.
-In Sec.~\ref{sec3}, we report the constraint results and make some relevant discussions.
-The conclusion is given in Sec.~\ref{sec4}.